Installation

 • Ensure you have at sufficient free disk space

 ⚠️ Important: XQuartz version 2.7.7 is required for proper OpenGL functionality.
-Higher versions may cause OpenGL rendering issues with applications like freeview, fsleyes, and gmsh.
+Higher versions may cause OpenGL rendering issues.

 Setup Steps: